joaorjoaquim/Upload-Img-backend/README.md

 node src/index.js
 ```

-There are 5 different requests to test the CRUD and two others, to Register a user and to authenticate that user.
+There are 3 different requests to test this backend.
-For all requests, you will need to save the token (generated when a user is created) as Bearer Token authorization type (wich you get in the response of the Authenticate request).

-#### POST Register
+#### POST Posts

 This is a request to register a user.
 Expect a JSON in the format below with the URL http://localhost:3000/auth/register

 ```
 {
   "name": "User name",